We value all of our visitors and wish everyone an enjoyable visit.

 Follow us on Twitter for the most up-to-date entrance information during the Scottish National Gallery Project.

 The front entrance of the Scottish National Gallery accessed from the Mound has a ramp with handrails.
 This entrance leads onto the main floor of the gallery.

-Until completion of the project in spring 2020, there will be no step free access to the upper galleries (rooms 14, 17 and 18 where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism).
-The staircase to these galleries has handrails on each side.
+The upper galleries (rooms 14, 17 and 18 where we show 18th, 19th and early 20th Century Art, including Scottish Art, Impressionism and Post-Impressionism) are temporarily closed so we can conform with safe physical distancing measures.

 The disabled parking spaces on the Mound precinct are currently not in operation due to the construction work.
 There is parking close to the Scottish National Gallery including for those with a Blue Badge.

 Our free wheelchair accessible Gallery Bus takes visitors to all three galleries.

 There are accessible toilets on the ground floor of the Scottish National Gallery, the rear entrance of the Royal Scottish Academy and at the gardens level.